 Tobacco Plantations: In the 18th and early 19th centuries, English and Scottish planters from southern Maryland and their slaves cleared Westbard's forests and began cultivating tobacco.
 One area plantation was Springfield (later known as "Peter Posey's Place").
 The plantation's stone house was located north of Westbard on Parkston Road near its junction with Springfield Drive, which roughly follows the route of the farm road.
 The dwelling was gone by 1951, replaced by the first houses of the Springfield subdivision.
-Springfield was owned in the 18th and early 19th centuries by Samuel Busey, and his family cemetery was located along the west side of the farm road.
-The 1850 census shows that later owner Peter Posy owned 16 slaves.
+Springfield was owned in the 18th and early 19th century by Samuel Busey, and his family cemetery was located along the west side of the farm road.

 The Westbard Avenue District lies at the heart of the Plan area.
-It is bounded by Willett Branch to the east, the Springfield community to the west, River Road to the north and Westland Middle School and Westbard Mews townhouses to the south.
+It is bounded by Willett Branch to the east. the Springfield community to the west, River Road to the north and Westland Middle School and Westbard Mews townhouses to the south.
 The dominant feature of this district is the Westwood Shopping Center with its vast, impervious, asphalt parking lots.